(123): Kannywood Movie Review: Mati a Zazzau

 their identity, they chased them away.
 By sheer coincidence, Mati finds himself

-in Zazzau, where his late, rich father had lived and left a substantial treasure
+in Zazzau, where his late, wealthy father had lived and left a substantial treasure

 in the hands of a confidant in a village named Sauda.
 The rest of the story